mahshidbahira/time-wise/docs/guide/Duration.md

 ### `isShorterThan`

-Checks if this duration is shorter than another duration.
+Returns whether the duration is shorter than the other duration.

 ```typescript
 isShorterThan(other: Duration): boolean